2022 NFL Draft: How to watch, first-round order, and when the Patriots are picking - The Boston Globe

 There isn’t a surefire top pick this year like Trevor Lawrence was in 2021, but most draft experts expect the opening picks to be used on the defensive side of the ball.

 The closest thing to a consensus No. 1 is Michigan’s Aidan Hutchinson, perhaps the cream of an excellent pass-rushing crop.
-Few assets are more valuable than an elite edge rusher, and Hutchinson seems like the surest thing on that front, a special athlete with a 6-foot-7 frame who dominated the Big Ten.
-Oregon’s Kayvon Thibodeaux is the other top-tier pass-rusher available, having spent much of the fall wreaking havoc in Pac-12 backfields.
-Georgia’s Travon Walker is another option in the mix for the No. 1 pick, an excellent run-stopper up front who some believe has more to offer as a pass-rusher than he could in his role with the national champion Bulldogs.
+Few assets are more valuable than an elite edge rusher, and Hutchinson seems like the surest thing on that front, a special athlete with a 6-foot-7-inch frame who dominated the Big Ten.
+Oregon’s Kayvon Thibodeaux is the other top-tier pass-rusher, having spent much of the fall wreaking havoc in Pac-12 backfields.
+Georgia’s Travon Walker is another option in the mix for the No. 1 pick, an excellent run-stopper up front whom some believe has more to offer as a pass rusher than he did in his role with the national champion Bulldogs.

-If a team wants to bolster its offensive line, tackle Ickey Ekwonu (NC State) will likely be the first off the board, and could be in the mix at the very top; Evan Neal (Alabama) is the other offensive lineman that should go early.
-Cincinnati’s Ahmad Gardner is the best corner available and could crack the top five, while wideouts Jameson Williams out of Alabama and Ohio State’s Garrett Wilson are the skill position guys with the best chance of being picked in the top 10.
+If a team wants to bolster its offensive line, tackle Ickey Ekwonu (NC State) might be the first off the board; Evan Neal (Alabama) is another offensive lineman who should go early.
+Cincinnati’s Ahmad “Sauce” Gardner is the best corner available and could crack the top five, while wideouts Jameson Williams out of Alabama and Ohio State’s Garrett Wilson are skill position guys with the best chance of being picked in the top 10.

 One of the draft’s biggest talking points has been the dearth of obvious star power at quarterback.
 Liberty’s Malik Willis, Pittsburgh’s Kenny Pickett, Mississippi’s Matt Corral; a team could talk itself into any of them, but Lawrence, Andrew Luck, or Joe Burrow they are not, and this quarterback class is a far cry from 2021′s much-discussed crop.